patrickrgaffney/hypepat/_posts/2016-09-24-two-shells-one-prompt.md

+---
-Title: Two Shells and A Prompt
+title: Two Shells and A Prompt
+layout: post
-Date: 2016-09-24
+date: 2016-09-24
-Tags: bash, zsh, git
+tags: bash, zsh, git
-Slug: two-shells-one-prompt
-Status: published
+published: true
-Summary: Lessons learned from ditching zsh, coming home to bash, and writing a bash prompt.
+summary: Lessons learned from ditching zsh, coming home to bash, and writing a bash prompt.
+---

 I recently made the switch back to [bash][bash] after a long spell with [zsh][zsh].
 I'm a little conflicted, but there were three driving factors in my breakup with zsh: